orr_2020_logo

 ORR protects the interests of rail and road users.
 We are improving the safety, value, and performance of railways and roads, today and in the future.

-Annual statistics covering electricity and diesel consumption of mainline passenger and freight operators in Great Britain and estimates of their associated CO2e emissions.
+Annual statistics covering electricity and diesel consumption of mainline passenger and freight operators in Great Britain, estimates of their associated CO2e emissions and other environmental measures for non-traction energy, water and waste.

-For details on how these statistics are compiled, please see our Rail emissions quality and methodology report and for information on any revisions, please see our Revisions log.
+For details on how these statistics are compiled, please see our Rail environment quality and methodology report and for information on any revisions, please see our Revisions log.
+We have also produced a Rail emissions data catalogue.

 Data and reports that include historic statistical releases on Rail infrastructure, assets & environmental can be found on the National Archives.